mmatteo-hub/RT2_Assignment1/README.md

 	'breathe'
 ]
 ```
-Very important is the section *Option for HTML output* where we have to inser:
+Very important is the section *Option for HTML output* where we have to insert:
 ```python
 highlight_language = 'c++'
 source_suffix = '.rst'